monkeyman79/cpython/Doc/library/argparse.rst

      :class:`GnuStyleLongOptionsHelpFormatter`

    * flexi - Setting this attribute to ``True`` enables :class:`FlexiHelpFormatter`

+   * formatter_class - Formatter class created by the :class:`CustomHelpFormat`
+     object.
+Existing formatting options can be further refined by deriving a new class from existing :class:`CustomizableHelpFormatter` and passing the new class type as `formatter_class` attribute.

    Unknown keyword arguments passed to the class constructor are ignored.